DesenTao/baty.net-hugo/content/post/2018/2018-08-04-stuck-with-org-mode.md

 is how a task manager should look!
 Org-mode is sooo dry and complicated."
 And to be fair, Org-mode _is_ dry and complicated.
 Plain text is boring.
 Not being able to just drag things around and having to remember 7,500 keybindings instead is complicated and wearisome.

-Plus, no matter which task manager I use, I end up ignoring what's in it.
-It's counterintuitive, but switching task managers is a very productive process for me.
+No matter which task manager I use, I end up ignoring what's in it anyway.
+It's counterintuitive, but switching task managers is a very productive process for me, so this hasn't been a total wash.

-Anyway, there's just no way I could use anything but Org-mode now.
-It's just too good at everything I want a task manager needs to be good at.
+There's just no way I could use anything but Org-mode now.
+It's simply too good at everything I want a task manager needs to be good at.
 The only thing I miss is a decent iOS option for the iPad.
 On the other hand, I rarely manage tasks on the iPad anyway, so I'll be sticking with Org-mode.
 Probably forever[^maybe].